 You will need to provide verified copies of all academic transcripts for studies taken at all universities other than Massey University.

-If you intend to do the research pathway you will need to provide a short summary of your research interests (200 words or less) with your application.
+If you intend to do the research pathway (thesis) you will need to provide a short summary of your research interests (200 words or less) with your application.

 To study this programme you must meet Massey University's English language standards.

 For this programme, your curriculum vitae (CV) should show some leadership/management experience in an educational environment (eg. Special Education Needs Coordinator (SENCO), Syndicate Leader, Nursing Programme Leader at a Polytechnic, Training Manager in a Hospital, Private Training Organisation (PTO) Team Leader, Head of Human Resources in an educational environment, etc.

 To do the Educational Administration and Leadership qualification, you need to have some leadership experience.
 Include a section under employment on your leadership/management responsibilities.
 You can list any instances where you have led people or projects, either at or outside school, perhaps in your current role.
 You need to be able to show two years of this type of experience.